S P I R I T G U I T A R . C O M

 By the year 2000 both Dan and Fran DaShiell had passed away, and Russell decided to move back to Hawaii.
 After a few years of artistic hiatus on Maui, he returned to California with an instrumental album called Island Life.

-As of 2016, Russell is busy developing an animated film project called "Foreverland Forest", which includes an album of original songs.
+Looking to 2017, Russell is busy developing an animated film project called "Foreverland Forest", which includes 9 original songs.
 He also has an assortment of new songs in various states of completion, and he's contemplating his next move, still playing his guitar.